 Sabine is the founder of Future Based and facilitator of the platform.
-As a freelance philosopher, Sabine is focused on the function of imagination in science.
+As a freelance philosopher, Sabine has worked on many interdisciplinary projects.
+In her research on Scientific Imagination, she is focused on the function of imagination in the Natural Sciences.
 She is an intrinsically motivated enthusiastic explorer, always open to new ideas and perspectives because she firmly believes in lifelong learning.

 Read more about the ‘how and why’ here.
 Get in touch with Sabine at: firstname.lastname@example.org .
 Or visit her LinkedIn page.